tidyverse/tidyverse.org/content/blog/dplyr-backends/index.md

 </div>

-multidplyr is a good fit for problems where the bottleneck is complex non-dplyr computation (e.g. fitting models).
+multidplyr is a good fit for problems where the bottleneck is complex, non-dplyr computation (e.g. fitting models).
 There's some overhead initially partitioning the data and then transferring the commands to each worker, so it's not a magic bullet, but it is very easy to use.

-multidplyr is still quite young, so please try it out and [let us know](https://github.com/tidyverse/multidplyr/issues) about any problems that you experience.
+multidplyr is still quite young, so please try it out and [let us know](https://github.com/tidyverse/multidplyr/issues) about any problems that you encounter.

 ## dtplyr 1.1.0

-[dtplyr](https://dtplyr.tidyverse.org) translates dplyr pipelines into the equivalent [data.table](http://r-datatable.com/) code. data.table is incredibly fast, so this often yields performance improvements.
+[dtplyr](https://dtplyr.tidyverse.org) translates dplyr pipelines into equivalent [data.table](http://r-datatable.com/) code. data.table is incredibly fast, so this often yields performance improvements.

 To use it, start by creating a [`lazy_dt()`](https://rdrr.io/pkg/dtplyr/man/lazy_dt.html) object which records your dplyr actions: